top of page

 how memories are shaped over time

 My PhD project is focused on understanding the machinery in the brain that either enables or prevents memories from being modified or forgotten.
 Strong memories, for example, can be resistant to natural forgetting mechanisms, and can lead to disorders including posttraumatic stress disorder (PTSD) and substance use disorders (SUDs).
-I am specifically interested in understanding why some memories are so difficult to forget, and whether these underlying mechanisms in the brain can be targeted with drugs to restore flexibility in these specific memories.
-To do this, I am using a combination of electrophysiology techniques which allow me to measure how neuronal networks involved in learning and memory change with activity and time, and behavioural memory assays in rodents.
-Ultimately, better understanding how strong and weak memories form and persist in the brain under certain conditions can lead to new treatment options for those who suffer from memory-related disorders.
+I am specifically interested in understanding why some memories are so difficult to forget, and whether the underlying mechanisms in the brain can be targeted with drugs to restore memory flexibility.
+To do this, I am using a variety of techniques to measure how neuronal networks involved in learning and memory change with activity and time.
+Better understanding how strong and weak memories form and persist in the brain under certain conditions can ultimately lead to new treatment options for those who suffer from memory-related disorders.

 ELECTROPHYSIOLOGY